onintsoaarkt/recommeder-system/README.md

 # Movie recommendation system from scratch

 This repository contains the code and documentation for a movie recommendation system.
-The system uses the MovieLens 25M dataset to provide movie recommendations based on user ratings.

 ## Dataset